Fathers’ Rights Lawyer

-Any baby born within a married couple is assumed to be the husband’s child.
+Any baby born to a married couple is assumed to be the husband’s child.
 If both people agree, the husband’s name goes on the birth certificate, and everyone goes home.

 Some mothers will not want to share their baby with its father.
 She might try to prevent the test from being done, so she does not need to be separated from her child.
 A dedicated lawyer in Austin could push the court to require a genetic test between an eager potential father and child.